rmoravcik/Time/Readme.md

 ## MegaAvr 0 series Case
 For Arduino Uno WiFi rev 2 and other board with ATMEL AVR megaavr 0 series (3208, 3209, 4808, 4809).

-The internal embbeded RTC is used for real clock in board (not based on millis() function).
+The internal embbeded RTC is used for get a in board real clock (not based on millis() function).

 Specifics features exists for this architecture: